-Unofficial transcript(s) from all colleges/universities attended are required.
+- Unofficial transcript(s) from all colleges/universities attended are required.
 Official transcripts are not required during the admissions process, and only unofficial transcripts are required for the application.
-Applicants should not send official transcripts until they are offered admission.
-For complete requirements please visit: http://grad.uc.edu/admissions/policy.html
+Applicants should not send official transcripts until they are offered admission and confirm enrollment.
+For complete transcript requirements, view our Transcript Submission Policy.

-Three letters of recommendation from persons who are in a position to evaluate your abilities and your potential for success as a graduate student are required.
-There is no standard form to fill out; instead, based on information you provide in your application recommenders will be emailed instructions on the process for submitting letters of recommendation.
+- Three letters of recommendation from persons who are in a position to evaluate your abilities and your potential for success as a graduate student are required.
+There is no standard form to fill out; instead, based on the information you provide in your application, recommenders will be emailed instructions on the process for submitting letters of recommendation.

 Applicants to the MS Program in Architecture must demonstrate a commitment to the critical study of architecture and related design fields, including interior design, urban design, and landscape architecture.
 Prior education or working experience in architecture or a related field is desirable.
 Excellent writing skills and an interest in theoretical research are essential.
 Students whose English writing or speaking skills are not adequate for the demands of the curriculum must enroll in advanced, graduate-level English as a Second Language coursework prior to and sometimes in tandem with program coursework.